NirmalyaNg/angular-pokemon-techolution/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Details:

+The pokemon application is a SPA that contains two routes:
+/ -> Home Page which shows a paginated grid containing the pokemon names and there images.
+There are 12 items on each page.
+/pokemon/:id -> This is the pokemon detail page.
+This page consists of two tabs i.e i) Stats ii) Evolutions